substrate-system/icons/README.md

 ## components

-Visible in the [src folder](./src/).
-The filename corresponds to the default component name.
+Visible in the [src folder](./src/), the filename corresponds to the default component name.

+[See the demo page](https://substrate-system.github.io/icons/) for a list of all components with names.

 * `@substrate-system/icons/eye-regular`
 * `@substrate-system/icons/eye-slash`